 Sponsors and support

-The Premier's Debating Challenge is supported by the Faculty of Education & Social Work in the University of Sydney and by Western Sydney University.
+The Premier's Debating Challenge for Years 11&12 is supported by the University of Sydney Law School.

-If you have any questions about the Premier's Debating Challenge, please feel free to contact Lloyd Cameron, Speaking Competitions Officer, on (02) 8512 1172 or email: firstname.lastname@example.org.
+If you have any questions about the Premier's Debating Challenge, please contact the Speaking Competitions Officer on (02) 8512 1172 or email firstname.lastname@example.org.